fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Explanation
 This line adds the connection that drives the `schedIn` port of the `mathReceiver` component instance.

-Verify that you succesfully took a port off the list of unconnected ports.
+Verify that you successfully took a port off the list of unconnected ports.

 Add the connections between the mathSender and mathReceiver